Shaleeta/607-2024/Goblin.md

 Here is my first rendition of my cover.

 Some notes on my cover design:
 - I wanted a cover that was clear to read
+- The story is a children's fairy tale so I wanted it to follow that aesthetic
+- While I wanted to have a goblin on the cover I found that the art in the style I desired was hard to find so I opted for fantasy art

 ![first cover](https://github.com/Shaleeta/607-2024/assets/162380787/cec2117e-1952-4a0f-95b3-740544adf6cc)